“Don’t hate the media. Become the media…”

 This post is part of our Seeing, Believing series in which members of the community share the real personal experiences–as opposed to what they heard/learned from elders, peers, or multimedia–that shaped one or more of the core tenets of their political beliefs.
 We’d love to hear and publish yours–let us know here if/when you’re interested!

-Anyone who has spent time among the people in any developing nation knows the vast majority of its people actually have no interest at all in coming to the United States, but in those days Kenyans raced in droves to get to the bottom of their country and into Tanzania, while it was clear more than traditional East African reserve was disinclining Tanzanians to flee for the capitalistic promised land above.
-The immigration arrow clearly pointed south in those days, Kenya to Tanzania, year after year, and it was big and bold.
-So insert obvious parallel question here; start with “If Kenya…”
+In reality, anyone who has spent time among the people in any developing nation knows the vast majority of its people actually have no interest at all in coming to the United States, but in those days Kenyans raced in droves to get to the bottom of their country and into Tanzania, while it was clear more than traditional East African reserve was disinclining Tanzanians to flee for the capitalistic promised land above.
+The emigration-immigration arrow clearly pointed south in those days, Kenya to Tanzania, year after year, and it was big and bold.
+So insert obvious parallel question here, starting with “If Kenya…”

 Becoming The Story